fortyninemaps/karta/doc/source/tutorial.rst

 -  **Vector data** in data can is treated as a set of connected or disconnected vertices.
 Examples might be road networks, a set of borders, geophysical survey lines, or the path taken by a bottle floating in an ocean current.
-In karta, these data are classified as belonging to *Point*, *Multipoint*, *Line* or *Polygon* classes.
+In *Karta*, these data are classified as belonging to *Point*, *Multipoint*, *Line* or *Polygon* classes.
    Some questions that might be asked of vector data include
 -  which of these points are contained in this polygon?
 -  how many times and where do these lines intersect each other?
 -  what is the average distance travelled by a particle?